Chicago weather conditions can put drivers at a greater risk of being involved in an automobile accident.

 Chicago Car Accident Attorney

 If you are in a car accident caused by bad weather even after taking all necessary precautions, you may still be able to receive damages from your insurance company.
 If the accident is caused by another driver who failed to drive safely in poor weather, you may claim damages from the negligent driver.
-Call our Chicago car accident attorney from Willens Law Offices for legal guidance.
+Call our Chicago car accident attorney from Willens & Baez for legal guidance.
 Call us at (312) 957-4166 for a free consultation.